AdobeDocs/graphql-mesh-gateway/src/pages/gateway/headers.md

 ### Add or update request headers at runtime

-When you use GraphiQL or another tool to interact with your mesh, you can add headers at runtime that are passed through the mesh to specified handler by using the following format:
+When you use GraphiQL or another tool to interact with your mesh, you can add headers at runtime that are passed through the mesh to the specified handler by using the following format:

 -  **Key**: `GGW-SH-<SourceName>-<HeaderName>`